flimflam-austin/hugo-cms-test/site/content/quick_reads/20180213-18-02-12-open-debate-senate/index.md

       Senate *could* continue bipartisanship on immigration reform.

       Flip Card Here
-    citation: Flip Card Here
     _key: card-1-3f9c5adc-2923-4129-b37c-09dc69137e39
   - order: 1
     body: >-
-      > ‘We’re going to have something in the Senate that we haven’t had in a while.
-It’s a real debate on an issue where we really don’t know what the outcome is going to be.’
+      > "We’re going to have something in the Senate that we haven’t had in a while.
+It’s a real debate on an issue where we really don’t know what the outcome is going to be."